IRIS-Digital-Dosimeter/IRIS-Obsidian-Vault/IRIS/IRIS Overview.md

 Each ADC will also get two descriptors to handle collecting the ready conversions from the result registers (four total output descriptors).
 The first descriptor is responsible for entering results into the first half of the respective buffer, while the second descriptor is responsible for entering results into the second half of the respective buffer.
 These descriptors are referred to as *output descriptors*.
 ### SD

-Physically, the SD card is mounted on a [Adafruit Adalogger Featherwing](https://www.adafruit.com/product/2922) which sits directly atop the M4 Feather Express.
+Physically, the SD card is mounted on a [Adafruit Adalogger Featherwing](https://www.adafruit.com/product/2922) which sits directly atop the [[M4 Board]].
 The M4 uses SPI to communicate with the SD card, and uses pin `10` as the chip-select.
 This featherwing also gives us access to a high precision RTC module, though it currently sits unused.

 In software, we use the [Adafruit fork of the SdFat library](https://github.com/dzalf/SdFat---Adafruit-Fork), which gives much better control and latency compared to the default Arduino SD library.
 We currently preallocate several megabytes of data per file, and commit to disk frequently to minimize data-loss from sudden power loss.
 ### Timestamps